rachsmithcodes/rachsmith.com/src/content/notes/the-inevitable-menty-b.md

 ---
 title: The inevitable menty-b of early motherhood
 slug: the-inevitable-menty-b
-added: 2023-05-05 19:58
+added: 2023-05-05T09:58:00.000Z
-updated: 2023-05-05 19:58
+updated: 2023-05-05T09:58:00.000Z
-tags: [mothering]
+excerpt: >-
-excerpt: "I can't speak for all new mothers, but a particular experience happens to women like me: high-achieving, type-A strivers who give birth to highly sensitive, non-sleeping, stage-5-clinger babies.
-I call it the inevitable mental breakdown."
+  I can't speak for all new mothers, but a particular experience happens to women like me: high-achieving, type-A strivers who give birth to highly sensitive, non-sleeping, stage-5-clinger babies.
+I call it the inevitable mental breakdown.
 publish: true
+tags:
+  - mothering
 ---

 I can't speak for all new mothers, but a particular experience happens to women like me: high-achieving, type-A strivers who give birth to highly sensitive, non-sleeping, stage-5-clinger babies.
 I call it the inevitable mental breakdown.